-We shall explain how you can choose the best mehendi cone according to your needs and also give you a list of the top 4 best henna/mehendi cones you can buy online in India.
-In addition, we shall also include a few extra tips you can use to achieve a darker stain, so make sure you read all way to the end!
+In our buying guide, we will explain how you can choose the best mehendi cone according to your needs.
+Also, we have included a few extra tips you can use to achieve a darker stain, so make sure you read all way to the end!

-Jet black mehendi is becoming increasingly popular but we wouldn’t want to recommend that because even though it’s on trend, it’s not the safest option.
-If you want to stick to natural henna, make sure you choose mehendi cones that give you maroon or brownish red stains rather than black stains.
+Some of the harmful effects of black mehendi are: it leads to swelling, redness, or blistering of the skin.
+However, not everyone is affected by it because of the different skin types.
+If you want to stick to natural henna, make sure you choose mehendi cones that give you maroon or brownish-red stains rather than black stains.

 This bit is also relevant for those who want mehendi on their hands, as well as their feet, especially if the designs on both are going to be fancy because they would definitely need more henna cones than usual.

-Now that you know everything about how you should choose a mehendi cone, let us now reveal our picks for the top 4 best mehendi cones you can buy online in India.
+We have discussed the relevant points in the buying guide, now that you know everything about how you should choose a mehendi cone, let us now reveal our picks for the top 4 best mehendi cones you can buy online in India on Amazon and Flipkart.

 3. Expert Traders Mehndi Cone Box